Adam Smith (Washington politician)

 A graduate of the University of Washington School of Law, Smith briefly worked as a prosecutor and pro tem judge for the city of Seattle before entering politics.
 Smith was elected to the State Senate in 1990; at age 25, he was the youngest state senator in the country.
-He ran in and won his first congressional race in 1996, and has been reelected 11 times.
-Since 2019, he has chaired the House Armed Services Committee.
+He ran in and won his first congressional race in 1996, and has been reelected 14 times.
+From 2019 through 2022, he chaired the House Armed Services Committee, and is currently the Ranking Member.
 Smith is a member of the New Democrat Coalition and the Congressional Progressive Caucus.
 He is the dean of Washington's House delegation.

 Early life and education

 Born in Washington, D.C. and raised in SeaTac, Washington, Smith was adopted as an infant by Lelia June (née Grant) and his maternal uncle Ben Martin Smith III.
 He attended Bow Lake Elementary and Chinook Middle School before graduating from Tyee High School in 1983.
 In high school, Smith participated in the Close Up Washington civic education program.
 His father, who worked for United Airlines as a ramp serviceman and was active in the Machinists' Union, died when Smith was 19.

 Smith attended Western Washington University in Bellingham for a year before graduating from Fordham University in 1987 with a Bachelor of Arts degree in political science.
-He completed a Juris Doctor from the University of Washington in 1990.
+He received a Juris Doctor from the University of Washington in 1990.
 He worked his way through college by loading trucks for United Parcel Service.

 Early career

 After law school, Smith worked as a private practice attorney with Cromwell, Mendoza & Belur.
-From 1993 to 1995, he served as a prosecutor for the city of Seattle.
+From 1993 to 1995, he served as a prosecutor for Seattle.
 In 1996, he worked temporarily as a pro tem judge.

+Smith served in the Washington State Senate from 1991 to 1997.
+He was 25 years old at the time of his election in 1990, defeating a 13-year incumbent Republican, Eleanor Lee, to become the nation's youngest state senator.